 It’s also worth noting that if attendance is required for an event, nonexempt employees must be paid for their time.
 If any celebrations are held over the lunch hour or after hours, for example, nonexempt employees may qualify for overtime pay.

-As a best practice, it’s best to keep any celebrations optional so employees don’t feel pressured to participate in activities that may interfere with their personal beliefs.
+As a best practice, it’s best to keep any company holiday celebrations optional so employees don’t feel pressured to participate in activities that may interfere with their personal beliefs.

 For example, you might say, “We’re having a holiday party on Friday.
 I hope you can make it.
 If you can’t make it, no big deal.”